Our response to covid-19

 To support our volunteers, we have held virtual cuppas on Zoom where people can chat and discuss anything arising from being a volunteer, and plan to continue these while we cannot meet physically.

-In line with government guidelines the synagogue building remains closed.
-We are continuing our regular services virtually as set out below.
+Our regular services at 6:45 pm on Fridays and 10:00 am on Saturdays are broadcast online on BelsizeLIVE, for those not attending in person.
 Any members who need assistance in accessing these events on their computer should call the synagogue on 020 7794 3949 where we can explain how to do so over the phone.
 A copy of our prayer book is available online for any members who do not have one but wish to follow along.

-Kikar Kids is currently running every Shabbat via Zoom.
-Reminders aresent by the Synagogue office as usual and please contact email email@example.com for more information
+Kikar Kids is also running.
+Reminders are sent by the Synagogue office as usual and please contact email firstname.lastname@example.org for more information

 For guidelines on funerals, stone settings, or just to find out more information about our burial scheme – please contact Lee Taylor (email@example.com).